U.S. Presidential Initiative:

 Ministry of Education Science & Technology

 The Global Give Back Circle integrates mentoring, private sector investment and local community support in a circle of empowerment that guides a disadvantaged girl to complete her educational journey, gain employable skills and become an agent of change herself.
 Girls receive scholarships and mentorship, and in return have to offer voluntary service to their community while mentoring the next generation of scholarship awardees.
 Over 21 partners from the public and private sectors support the project, including Microsoft, Safaricom, Standard Chartered Bank Kenya, MasterCard Foundation, Equity Bank, Deloitte Kenya, KPMG Kenya, PWC Kenya, Barclays Bank Kenya, Ernst & Young USA and USAID.

 Launched in 2008 as a Clinton Global Initiative Commitment, the Global Give Back Circle provides girls from disadvantaged backgrounds—many of them orphans—with the skills, savvy and support they need to escape the cycle of poverty.
 Girls are also empowered to lend a helping hand to the next generation.

 The program matches each young woman with a mentor, either an American or a Kenyan professional woman, who maintains an open channel of communication throughout the program.
 Mentors provide advice to the girls to facilitate thoughtful decision-making about social, academic and professional choices.
 In addition to financial support for secondary school and university, the project provides special courses in managing personal finances and other life skills, and using information and communications technology.

-Education and Youth Office
+Office of Education and Youth

-Tel: +254 20 862 2249
+Tel: +254 20 862 2755